akshayayadav/invitae-exercise/README.md

 * The transcript is always mapped from genomic 5’ to 3’.

-* Since the Input file 2 only provides transcript ids, it is assumed that one transcript aligns to a unique location on at most one chromosome.
+* Since Input file 2 only provides transcript ids, it is assumed that one transcript aligns to a unique location on at most one chromosome.
 In other words, a transcript cannot align to 2 different chromosomes or to 2 different locations on a single chromosome.